 The remainder of the paper is structured as follows.
-Section II discusses relevant studies, Section III describes the proposed system, Section IV describes the modulated waveforms generated for precise notification, Section V presents the experiments to test the robustness of the system, and Section VI presents our conclusions.
+Section III discusses relevant studies, Section III describes the proposed system, Section IV describes the modulated waveforms generated for precise notification, Section V presents the experiments to test the robustness of the system, Section VI describes the system mounted on a real 4-wheel vehicle, Section VII describes normalization by using deformed waveform, Section VIII describes the discussion for combination with conventional visual and sound alert system, and Section IX presents our conclusions.